-On teams that have already expanded their membership to add BENTE representatives to one of the existing constituencies teachers. (parents, administrators.
-BENTE students). representatives have the right to act as a separate decision-making constituency whenever the team discusses or decides matters that affect BENTE members or the terms and conditions of their employment.
+On teams that have already expanded their membership to add BENTE representatives to one of the existing constituencies (parents, teachers. administrators. students), BENTE representatives have the right to act as a separate decision-making constituency whenever the team discusses or decides matters that affect BENTE members or the terms and conditions of their employment.
 It is understood that whenever a team has, or wishes to have, a greater number of BENTE members than the above provisions specify, the team has the right to do so by constituency consensus.

-- RAP: While not required by section 100.11 of regulations of the Commissioner of Education, paraprofessionals have the right to participate on all teams and vote on all issues pertinent to terms and conditions of their work, including matters of instruction that involve paraprofessionals.
+- RAP: Paraprofessionals has the right to participate on all teams and vote on all issues pertinent to terms and conditions of their work, including matters of instruction that involve paraprofessionals.
 (Provided there are at least two paraprofessionals (RAP members) in the school.) - 1.
-Paraprofessionals may act as a separate decision-making constituency in situations that impact their terms and conditions of work. - 2.
-RAP is entitled to two representatives unless the number of paraprofessionals exceeds 29, in which instance they shall be entitled to three. - 3.
-The teacher constituency may, but does not have to, expand their representation commensurate with the representation formula. - Students: The student government in each high school will establish an election process that enables all students to participate in an election of two representatives to the school's planning team.
+Paraprofessionals may act as a separate decision-making constituency in

+- situations that impact their terms and conditions of work. - 2.
+RAP is entitled to two representatives unless the number of paraprofessionals exceeds 20, in which instance they shall be entitled to three. - 3.
+The teacher constituency may, but does not have to, expand their representation commensurate with the representation formula. - high school will establish an election process that enables all students to participate in an election of two representatives to the school's planning team.
 To provide continuity, students are encouraged to elect at least one representative who will not be graduating that year.
-If students elect representatives to teams varying lengths (e.g., one-year terms), at least one seat on the team must be available for election each year.

-Others: These regulations allow for the inclusion of any individual by consensus of team.
-Once constituted by the the guidelines described above, the team should discuss, on an annual basis, whether it has sufficient representation from all groups whose perspectives and expertise are needed to bring about School Improvement Plan/Comprehensive Education Plan.
+If students elect representatives to teams varying lengths (e.g., one-year terms), at least one seat on the team must be available for election each year. - Others: These regulations allow for the inclusion of any individual by consensus of the team.
+Once constituted by the guidelines described above, the team should discuss, on an annual basis, whether it has sufficient representation from all groups whose perspectives and expertise are needed to bring about School Improvement Plan/Comprehensive Education Plan.
 If the team determines that there is insufficient representation, members may be added by consensus to serve either for a specified term or on an ad hoc basis.
 When adding members to the team by consensus, the team may add them to an existing constituency with the constituency's approval.